GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

         Application (from examples dir) to run the tests on.
 Must be specified unless -S or -A are specified.

 -p, --phase <PHASE>
         Phase of the test to run.
-One of [ convert prepare-dataproc prepare-composer test-composer test-oozie all ].
+One of [ convert prepare-dataproc prepare-composer test-composer test-oozie ].
 Defaults to convert.

 -C, --composer-name <COMPOSER_NAME>
         Composer instance used to run the operations on.
 Defaults to o2a-integration